 US tech companies face a critical decision when hiring Latin American engineers: pure EOR platforms that handle compliance, full-service providers that manage recruiting through retention, or entity setup that costs $50,000+ and takes six months.
 The market has matured beyond simple cost arbitrage.
 Companies now evaluate compliance frameworks, retention infrastructure, and total cost of ownership across 2-3 year engagements.

-This analysis compares provider models using verified payroll data from 12,500+ employment records, compliance requirements across LatAm jurisdictions, and retention benchmarks that determine whether 60-65% cost savings turn into actual value or expensive churn cycles.
+This analysis compares provider models using verified payroll data from 12,500+ payroll records, compliance requirements across LatAm jurisdictions, and retention benchmarks that determine whether 60-65% cost savings turn into actual value or expensive churn cycles.
 Full disclosure: This analysis comes from Howdy, a LatAm workforce partner, but the methodology prioritizes factual comparison over promotional positioning.

 Summary for buyers